Bobinsana: What We Know Scientifically (Spoiler: Almost Nothing!)

 Bobinsana is more gentle.
 There isn’t as much of a push or override.
 Not only are small doses taken, but she meets you where you’re at.
 If you want to say “Not now Bobinsana, we’re doing expense reports!”
 She’ll wait.
 But if you invite her in, make a seat for her and say “I’m here, I’m listening” in your own way - She’ll come in, gently of course.

-Your invitation, your way of listening - it will be a personal journey to find what that is.
+Your invitation, your way of listening - it will be a personal journey to find what that is for you.
 During long walks alone in nature, sports, art, cooking, meditation, chanting, listening to music, prayer, writing, dance, etc.”

 Is Bobinsana a psychedelic?